Slipknot (band): We Are Not Your Kind and Fehn's departure (2017–2020)

-Jordison's death and The End, So Far (2021–present)
+The End, So Far and Jones' and Weinberg's departures (2021–2023)

 On May 19, 2021, Shawn Crahan revealed that the band had been currently making "god music".
 In an article published by Loudwire on June 9, 2021, Shawn Crahan revealed that a new Slipknot album would 'hopefully' be released in 2021.
 He also added that the band would be parting ways with Roadrunner Records following the release of the album.

 On July 26, 2021, the band's former drummer, Joey Jordison, died in his sleep at the age of 46.

 In November 2021, the band started teasing new material on a new domain thechapeltownrag.com.
-Several snippets of a song were shown on the website leading to speculation of a new single that the band would later confirm on November 4, with the single titled "The Chapeltown Rag" slated for release the following day alongside its live debut at the Knotfest Roadshow in Los Angeles, California on November 5, 2021.
+Several snippets of a song were shown on the website leading to speculation of a new single that the band would later confirm on November 4, with the single titled "The Chapeltown Rag" slated for release the following day alongside its live debut at the Knotfest Roadshow in Los Angeles, California, on November 5, 2021.
 In December 2021, Taylor revealed that the band were planning on mixing their seventh studio album in January, and hoped to release it by April 2022.
 He also stated that he preferred the material on their forthcoming seventh studio album to that on We Are Not Your Kind.

 On July 19, 2022, the band announced their seventh album, titled The End, So Far, along with the album's second single "The Dying Song (Time to Sing)".
 On August 5, 2022, the third single from the album, "Yen", was released.
 The album was released on September 30, 2022.
+It is Slipknot's final album for Roadrunner, whose contract with the label expired on April 1, 2023.
+The band's final single for the label, "Bone Church" was surprise-released on February 2, 2023.

+On June 7, 2023, the band announced that it had parted ways with sampler and keyboardist Craig "133" Jones, who had been a member since 1996; the social media posts about Jones' departure were subsequently deleted within the hour.
+The same day, the band played a show at the Nova Rock Festival in Austria, with someone who appeared to be a new member of the band replacing Jones.
+There has been speculation on who the new member is, with the main contenders being Zac Baird, Nathan Church or Jones himself in a new mask.
+On November 5, the band announced that they had parted ways with Jay Weinberg; like with Jones, social media posts about his departure were subsequently deleted.

+On December 9, 2023, the band announced the first leg of their 25th anniversary tour with stops in the UK and Europe.